ROCm/HIP/docs/how-to/hip_cpp_language_extensions.rst

 exhibit better performance** than masks with "holes" (example of mask with no holes: 0xFF and with holes: 0xFB;
 the reduction with 0xFF is faster).

-These functiones do not provide a memory barrier on any platform.
+These functions do not provide a memory barrier on any platform.

 Warp matrix functions
 --------------------------------------------------------------------------------